Dx Trisomy 21(Down Syndrome): Alice Success Story [UPDATED]

 Baby Alice begins single words – it turns out to be very easy for her to learn to read.

-Crawling with Dad that is real fun anywhere but - yes that is Copacabana Beach one of the most famous beaches in the world.
-This is Alice’s backyard since she lives in Rio.
+Crawling with Dad that is fun to do anywhere but – yes that is one of the most famous beaches in the world – Copacabana Beach.
+This is Alice’s backyard – she lives in Rio de Janiero, Brasil.

 “The speed of her development was amazing.”